BIDS/repro-case-studies/case-studies/zzhang.md

 1.3 Dataset.
 The astronomy image dataset we use is Sloan Digital Sky Survey Data Release 7, which is publicly accessible.
 As long as the data hosting service is up running, the dataset is available.
 We also make a copy of the dataset we used in Amazon S3 service with public accessible permission.
 The pain point is that we have to pay Amazon for maintaining the 1TB dataset, and eventually we will run out of funding, so instead we have to publish the dataset file list as a text file in the code base.

 ##### Key benefits
-*Discuss one or several sections of your workflow that you feel makes your approach better than the "normal" non-reproducible workflow that others might use in your field.
-What does your workflow do better than the one used by your lesser-skilled colleagues and students, and why?
-What would you want them to learn from your example?*

 I break this question down to two: non-usable workflow and non-reproducible workflow.
 1, Non-usable workflow.
 I have seen a couple of projects in astronomy, where the authors conducted study on applying new tools to solve the old problems, but the authors failed to publish their source code along with the paper.
 This gives up the opportunity for people to build solutions upon their work.
 For Kira, we make the source code available on Github, so people can extend this code base for more functionalities.